OfficeDev/office-js-docs-pr/reference/excel/chart.md

 });
 ```

-Give the chart a new name; Resize the chart to 200 points in both height and weight.
+Rename the chart to new name, resize the chart to 200 points in both height and weight.
 Move Chart1 to 100 points to the top and left.

 ```js
 Excel.run(function (ctx) {